OMENScan/Auto4n6/README.md

 Using these files, an analyst can determine which input file is associate with which output directory.
 To make this clearer, I recommend that memory dumps and Triage Collections be named uniquely to help in quicker matching of where the output is located.

 # Step 3: The Memory Dump Processing Script
-Once Auto4n6 detects a file in the Memory Dump directory (queue), it will create a new Auto4n6 directory and move the memory dump to the new directory.
+Once Auto4n6 detects a file in the Memory Dump directory (queue), it will create a new Auto4n6 directory and copy the memory dump to the new directory.
 This directory can be seen in the Main Driver script, and the default is <b>C:\Auto-Mem</b>.
+Auto4n6 will remember the memory dump file it has processed and will only process it once.
+The list of processed memory dump files can be found in the <b>MemDone.dat</b> file.

 The memory dump processing script will then run several
 <a href=https://www.volatilityfoundation.org/3> volatility</a>